 Making Lung Cancer Treatment Decisions

 Although many treatment options have similar potential outcomes, their side effects can vary widely.
-It can be helpful and important for you, an active participant in your cancer care, to become informed about side effects before you select your treatment program (Learn more about Patient Active).
+It can be helpful and important for you, an active participant in your cancer care, to become informed about side effects before you select your treatment program.
 This is one of the most important conversations you will have with your oncologist.

 Preparing for Lung Cancer Treatment